-The alternative utilization of DRNI is in the pursuit of our goals and objectives—improving life satisfaction, transforming ourselves, becoming the best that we can be.
+The alternative utilization of DRNI is in the pursuit of our goals and objectives—improving life satisfaction, transforming ourselves, and becoming the best that we can be.
 We all know how difficult it is to change, remove ourselves from hostile environments, and break harmful habits that interfere with optimum functioning.
 We’re physiologically hard-wired to resist anything that disrupts our equilibrium.
 Our inertia senses and repels changes, and our brain’s basal ganglia resist any modification in behavior patterns.
-DRNI empowers us to assume accountability for our emotional wellbeing, productivity, and quality of life, by proactively controlling information input.
+DRNI empowers us to assume accountability for our emotional well-being, productivity, and quality of life, by proactively controlling information input.

 Hebbian learning describes how neurons learn by responding to information.
-Hebb’s rule of neuroplasticity states, neurons that fire together wire together.
+Hebb’s rule of neuroplasticity states that neurons that fire together wire together.
 In other words, the more neurons communicate with one another, the stronger the connection.
 When multiple neurons wire together, they create more receptor and sensory neurons.
 Repeated firing strengthens and solidifies the pathways between neurons.
 Synaptic connections consolidate when two or more neurons are activated contiguously.
 The more repetitions, the quicker and more robust the new connection.
 The activity of the axon pathway is heightened, urging the synapses to increase and accelerate the release of chemicals and hormones.
 Conscious repetition of information correlates to more robust learning and unlearning.

 Because our brain does not differentiate healthy from toxic information, each time a SAD person avoids a social situation or alienates someone out of fear of rejection, she or he is chemically and hormonally compensated.
 Self-destructive behaviors are rewarded with GABA for relaxation, dopamine for pleasure and motivation, endorphins for euphoria, and serotonin for a sense of well-being.
 We receive acetylcholine for our negativity, glutamate to support our selective memory, and noradrenaline to meddle with our concentration.
 Our brain says “Good job.
 Here is some more encouragement for your irrational behavior. “